 What are methylxanthines?

 Methylxanthines are an older type of bronchodilator for treating COPD.
 They work by reducing swelling in the airways and relaxing the muscles that surround them.
-Methylxanthines are not used as often as other types of bronchodilators since they can cause serious side effects.
-The most common type of methylxanthine is called theophylline.1
+Methylxanthines are not used as often as other types of bronchodilators since they can cause serious side effects.2

 What are antibiotics?

 What are mucolytic drugs?

 What medicines can help a person stop smoking?

-Two types of medicines may help people with COPD to stop smoking.
-These include nicotine replacement products and prescription drugs.
 Nicotine replacement products deliver a small amount of nicotine into the body.
-This can make it easier to quit smoking.
-These include gum, patches, inhalers, and lozenges.
-Prescription drugs can decrease a person’s urge to smoke without delivering any nicotine at all.1
+This replaces the nicotine from smoking and can make quitting easier.
+There are also drugs that can decrease someone’s urge to smoke without delivering any nicotine at all.6